onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/apikey.md

 ## **Before you start**

-The CLI commands to manage API Keys allow you to bring your arx and applications together.
-The API Keys created here will draw on all of the unique inputs you have created for the arx and application that you choose.
+The CLI commands to manage API Keys allow you to bring your Arx and applications together.
+The API Keys created here will draw on all of the unique inputs you have created for the Arx and application that you chose.

-When you create your key it is critical that you store it as it will only be displayed once.
+When you create your key it is critical that you store it as **it will only be displayed once**.
 To preserve the integrity of the key, Onqlave does not keep a record of this.
 Do not close the final window  until you have made this record!

 You may need to look at the supported [available commands for api keys](#explore-availabe-commands) and [base configuration information for API Keys](#get-base-configuration-information-for-api-keys) before working with API Keys via CLI.